samuelymh/smartbrain/README.md

 # Smartbrain app

-This project is currently hosted on [heroku.](https://smartbrain-demo.herokuapp.com/)
+This project is currently deployed on [heroku.](https://smartbrain-demo.herokuapp.com/)

 ### Learning outcomes of project.
 1. Modularisation of application using different files for components.